brennanhfredericks/network-monitor-client/README.md

     - refactor startup process

 ### Implemented

+    # Configuration
+      - implemented defualt configuration for development purpose
+      - service paramaters are under different sections
+      - able to define multiple filters. the section should have "Filter" in name and "Definition" in a option.
+"Definition" value should be JSON format

-    - [x] Packet_Filter
+    - Packet_Filter
-      - [x] Add functionality to check if user defined filter is valid. if not valid raise ValueError
+      - Add functionality to check if user defined filter is valid. if not valid raise ValueError
-      - [x] Able to add mutiple Filters
+      - Able to add mutiple Filters
-      - [x] Able to compare attributes and return boolean result
+      - Able to compare attributes and return boolean result
+      - Try to convert str to json if str input type

-    - [x] Network Listerner
+    - Network Listerner
       - [x] functionality listen on a single ethernet interface

     - [x] Packet Submitter